sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_Entity_Framework_Core.md

 ## Rewrite code to .NET 8
 Start in the `UserController` and focus on `AuthenticateUser`.
 Follow code into repositories, queries and commands and rewrite.
 Create new class library projects where necessary.

+1. Create new class library `WhoOwesWhat.Domain.Net8`.
+2. Copy & paste `AuthenticateUser` method code from the old `Domain` project in the class `UserRepository`.
+3. Add Project reference from `WhoOwesWhat.Domain.Net8` to `WhoOwesWhat.Domain.DTO` to use the already defined data transfer objects (DTO's) / classes.
+4. Add folder `UserCredentialEntity` to the class library `WhoOwesWhat.DataProvider.Net8` and add a new class `UserCredentialQuery`.
+5. Copy & paste `GetUserCrential` method code from the old `Dataprovider` project in the class `UserCredentialQuery`.
+6. 3.
+Add Project reference from `WhoOwesWhat.DataProvider.Net8` to `WhoOwesWhat.Domain.DTO` to use the already defined data transfer objects (DTO's) / classes `UserCredentia`

 ### Dependency Injection
 Remember to inject new repositories and queries into `Program.cs` in `WhoOwesWhat.Service.Net8`